Why Are Spreads Wider at the Open? Real Data

 A stress test: the MU morning of July 7, 2026

-Rolling windows smooth away single mornings, so here is one pinned: Micron on Tuesday, July 7, 2026, part of the semiconductor break that that day's market recap walks through.
+Rolling windows smooth away single mornings, so here is one pinned: Micron on Tuesday, July 7, 2026, inside the semiconductor break that day's recap walks through.

 The exact SQL behind every number